 The Company, through its Transportation Information Services business unit, is one of the largest firms in the transportation bill processing and payment industry in the United States based on the total dollars of transportation bills paid and items processed.
 Competition consists of a few primary competitors and numerous small transportation bill audit firms located throughout the United States.
 While offering transportation payment services, few of these audit firms compete on a national basis.
 These competitors compete mainly on price, functionality and service levels.
-The Company, through its Expense Management business unit, also competes with other companies, located throughout the United States, that pay energy and waste bills and provide management reporting.
+The Company, through its Expense Management business unit, also competes with other companies located throughout the United States that pay energy and waste bills and provide management reporting.
 Available data indicates that the Company is one of the largest providers of energy information processing and payment services.
 Cass is unique among these competitors in that it is not exclusively affiliated with any one energy service provider ("ESP").
-The ESPs market the Company's services adding value with their unique auditing, consulting and technological capabilities.
+Various ESPs market the Company's services, adding value with their unique auditing, consulting and technological capabilities.
 Many of Cass' services are customized for the ESPs, providing a full-featured solution without any development costs to the ESP.
-Also the Company, through its Telecom Information Services business unit, is a leader in the growing telecom expense management market and competes with other companies located throughout the United States in this market.
+The Company, through its Telecom Information Services business unit, is a leader in the growing telecom expense management market and competes with other companies located throughout the United States in this market.
+The Company, through its Waste Expense Management business competes with providers of corporate payment solutions.

 The Bank is organized as a Missouri trust company with banking powers and was founded in 1906.
-The Company is classified as a bank holding corporation due to its ownership of a federally-insured commercial bank and was originally organized in 1982 as Cass Commercial Corporation under the laws of Missouri.
+The Company was originally classified as a bank holding corporation due to its ownership of a federally-insured commercial bank and was originally organized in 1982 as Cass Commercial Corporation under the laws of Missouri.
 Approval by the Board of Governors of the Federal Reserve System was received in February 1983.
 The Company changed its name to Cass Information Systems, Inc. in January 2001.
 In December 2011, the Federal Reserve Bank ("FRB") of St. Louis approved the election of Cass Information Systems, Inc. to become a financial holding company.
 As a financial holding company, Cass may engage in activities that are financial in nature or incidental to a financial activity.
 The Bank encounters competition from numerous banks and financial institutions located throughout the St. Louis, Missouri metropolitan area and other areas in which the Bank competes.
 The Bank's principal competitors, however, are large bank holding companies that are able to offer a wide range of banking and related services through extensive branch networks.
-The Bank targets its services to privately held businesses located in the St. Louis, Missouri area and church-related institutions located in St. Louis, Missouri, Orange County, California, Colorado Springs, Colorado, and other selected cities located throughout the United States.
+The Bank targets its services to privately held businesses located in the St. Louis, Missouri area and faith-based ministries located in St. Louis, Missouri, Orange County, California, Colorado Springs, Colorado, and other selected cities located throughout the United States.

 The Company holds several trademarks for the payment and rating services it provides.
-These include: FreightPay®, Transdata®, Ratemaker®, Best Rate®, Rate Exchange®, CassPort®, Expense\$mart®, Expense\$mart®, WasteVisionTM and Direct2Carrier PaymentsTM.
+These include: FreightPay®, Transdata®, Ratemaker®, Best Rate®, Rate Exchange®, CassPort®, Cass Freight Index®, Cass Truckload Linehaul Index®, Cass Intermodal Price Index® Expense\$mart®, Expense\$mart®, WasteVisionTM and Direct2Carrier PaymentsTM.
+The Company holds patents for methods and systems for managing employee-liable expenses and methods and systems for communicating expense management information.
 The Company and its subsidiaries are not dependent on any one customer for a significant portion of their businesses.
 The Company and its subsidiaries have a varied client base with no individual client exceeding 10% of total revenue.